igorrazumny/braintransplant-ai/README.md

 > 🧠 **The core idea is continuity.** Your currently chosen LLM never forgets (unless you want it to) what you discussed with any other LLM you previously talked to via BrainTransplant.

-That's the essence of the name: you can transplant the brain of your chat — the LLM itself — but keep your memory and personality consistent across all models.
+That's the essence of the name: you can transplant the brain of your chat — the LLM itself — but keep the memory of your chat consistent across all models.

 ---